→ something went wrong during medical treatment

 Hundreds of thousands of Australians are adversely affected by medical error each year; thousands die — killed that is — unnecessarily.

-Demand for our specialised expertise never lets up while investigating cases, reporting medical treatment deaths to coroners and criminal behaviour to police, monitoring error-prone hospitals, exposing medical disasters, hospital scandals and government cover-ups in media exposés.
+Demand for our specialised expertise never lets up whilst investigating cases, reporting medical treatment deaths to coroners and criminal behaviour to police, monitoring error-prone hospitals, exposing medical disasters, hospital scandals and government cover-ups in media exposés.
 Every week we receive thousands of emails and just as many documents.

 How do we fund this?
-Donations from people who support our action.
-DONATE!

 Seizing the upper hand

 The people who run Medical Error Action Group know the system inside out, all the pitfalls, and all the advantages to put you in a superior position.
 They understand your plight, loss, frustration and outrage.
 It is why Medical Error Action Group was founded.
 The key to getting on top of your medical matter is being organised.
+We have services to help you with this.

 Being informed is imperative